Stevie Snow

 But wait, there’s more: You can also crop parts of the infographic for the snackable visual content that’s perfect for promoting your blog post via social media posts.
 If you want to go the extra mile, you can even create animated or interactive infographics to boost user engagement.

 Best practice: While the design is important, the copy is the true meat of an infographic.
 Do your research carefully to nail down the most hard-hitting points, and carefully craft your copy to string together the data in a compelling visual story.
+The synergy of insightful copy and eye-catching visuals boosts engagement and pushes persuasive communication to the next level.

 Check out our master list of infographic best practices (infographic included!) for even more insights on this valuable form of visual communication.